-The village of Savoca is situated on the coast of north-east Sicily between Messina and Taormina.
+The picturesque hill-village of Savoca is situated on the coast of north-east Sicily between Messina and Taormina.

-Savoca is one of seven beautiful Sicily villages (i.e. listed as 'most beautiful villages of Italy)'
+Savoca is one of eighteen beautiful Sicily villages (i.e. listed as 'most beautiful villages of Italy)'

 Sicily Visitor comment: The Vitelli bar and Saint Lucia church were the locations for key scenes in the Godfather films and so Savoca has become a popular village to visit.